MartinKjunior/BrukerToPy/brukertools/README.md

 ```
 animal_overview should be a csv or excel file with at least 2 columns with different animal's exam IDs and the scan IDs of the diffusion scans for DTI.

-### ID definitions
+## ID definitions

-- Exam ID: The MR number, number of a new exam card in paravision, e.g. 230215.
+- **Exam ID**: The MR number, number of a new exam card in paravision, e.g. 230215.
-- Scan ID: The number of the scan, e.g. 10, shown in paravision as E10 on the exam card.
+- **Scan ID**: The number of the scan, e.g. 10, shown in paravision as E10 on the exam card.
-- Reco ID: The reconstruction number, e.g. 1.
+- **Reco ID**: The reconstruction number, e.g. 1.
 The default image is 1, any additional processing, such as returning phase images, will have a different reco id.
 Diffusion images are usually reco id 1.

-### DTI processing of bruker data using DiPy package:
+## DTI processing of bruker data using DiPy package:

-**Prerequisites:**
+### Prerequisites:

 Diffusion processing requires knowing the diffusion gradient strengths used to generate your image.
 These are found in the methods files that come with the diffusion data. bval is `'PVM_DwEffBval'` and bvec is `'PVM_DwGradVec'`.
 These need to be stored as text files, each value separated by comma.
 The `DataObject` from `bruker_to_py` has function `save_bval_bvec` to automatically read in, process and save bvals and bvecs.
 To run DiPyDTI, you need at least: your diffusion data as nifti, bvals and bvecs files (a brain mask is optional to save time computing the DTI fit).